ptarco/ptarco.github.com/source/_posts/2013-09-03-writing-and-publishing-node-dot-js-modules.markdown

 {% endcodeblock %}

 ### npm publish
-Now you need to go to root of your module and use this command.
+Now you have to go to root of your module and use this command.

 {% codeblock %}
 npm publish
 {% endcodeblock %}

-Now your module is publish congratulations!!!!
+Now your module was published and you can download from npm and install in other project.